theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/erpconnect-in-a-web-application-creating-a-purchase-order-via-bapi.md

 Of course, ERPConnect is ready for ASP.NET so you will be able to write really cool web applications with a direct link to SAP R/3.

-The following example shows the development process for the ASP.NET/ERPConnect project.
+The depicted example shows the development process for the ASP.NET/ERPConnect project.

 The ERPConnect.dll class library must be added as a reference to the project.
 The dll will be copied to the bin directory when compiling the project.
 But you need to add one more dll to your bin directory: librfc32.dll.
 This one is contained in the rfcsdk provided by the SAP GUI installation (System32 directory).